 A Sioux City divorce lawyer will advise you that if you and your spouse can reach an amicable agreement on all your issues and can file an “uncontested” divorce, you will save both time and money in court costs.
 Whatever you agree to must be presented to a family court judge whose job is to approve your petition.
 Even if you make an uncontested filing, it’s still a good idea to hire a divorce lawyer.
 If, on the other hand, your divorce is contested, or if you have young children, it is quite likely you will need to retain an experienced divorce attorney.

 There are three: annulment, legal separation for a period of time (a “trial” divorce), and informal mediation involving both spouses.

 - Do your research: Look at law firm and consumer review websites that you trust.
-Does the attorney’s website give you good, usable information?
+Does the divorce attorney’s website give you good, usable information?
 Does the attorney appear seasoned?

-- Meet the lawyer in person: People who hire divorce lawyers tend to be more intimately involved with them for a period of time, because the decision-making is more of a partnership.
+- Meet the divorce lawyer in person: People who hire divorce lawyers tend to be more intimately involved with them for a period of time, because the decision-making is more of a partnership.
 You must be comfortable with, and able to trust, your attorney.

-- Talk to more than one lawyer: Shop around.
+- Talk to more than one divorce lawyer: Shop around.
 Don’t hire someone just because they gave you a bit of their “free time.”
 And if they use this to guilt you into hiring them, move on.
 Different attorneys have often have different approaches.
 The interview is your chance to not only hire the right lawyer, but to understand multiple approaches to your situation.

 - Don’t base your decision on lofty promises: The higher the expectations your prospective divorce lawyer offers, the less comfortable you should be.
 You’re not buying a new car or a washing machine.
 And remember this: in a contested divorce, usually the higher the promises of your lawyer, the more your opponent spouse is likely to resist, and the longer it could take to hammer out a final decree.